Dr. Michael Lomax

 Of course, any school that helps students achieve is good in and of itself.
 But you can’t build a movement around one school.
 KIPP is a proof point.
 It is a laboratory for best practice, it is influential, it is a beacon for what can happen elsewhere, and it shows parents and students that there is something else possible.
 I have visited so many KIPP schools, and every experience has left a profound impression on me.
 Now, don’t get me wrong: I don’t think every school in America needs to be a charter.
 But I do believe that every school in America needs to perform at the same level that a KIPP school does.

-Last year, when speaking at Howard University’s commencement ceremony, President Obama said that, “Change is the effort of committed citizens who hitch their wagons to something bigger than themselves and fight for it every single day.”
+In 2016, when speaking at Howard University’s commencement ceremony, President Obama said that, “Change is the effort of committed citizens who hitch their wagons to something bigger than themselves and fight for it every single day.”
 We need to do just that.
 We need to fight every day for black and brown kids.
 We need to fight for kids no matter where they grew up.
 Every student deserves a chance to walk through the doors of opportunity.